Romania Reflections: Five Lessons from My Workaway Experience

 2. Context is Key

 Romania reinforced the importance of meeting people where they are and understanding the dynamics of a room (or country) before you walk in.
-The country’s post-communist era is only about as old as I am, 35 years, and many of the historical wounds remain.
-Visiting a Communism museum in Bucharest and learning about state media and speech censorship, I was reminded how easily we take privileges like freedoms of speech for granted.
+The country’s post-communist era is only about as old as I am, 35 years, and many of the historical wounds still remain.
+Visiting a Communism museum in Bucharest and learning about state media and speech censorship, I was reminded how easily we take basic privileges like freedoms of speech for granted.

 3. Earned Media Matters

 The same theme arose repeatedly with our tour guides, who were polite but persistent about asking for reviews after each experience.
-In destinations like Romania that are still earning their place on the global tourism map, positive reviews, international accolades, and high-profile media coverage directly influence travel decisions.
+In destinations like Romania that are still earning their place on the global tourism map, positive reviews, international accolades, and high-profile media coverage can directly influence travel decisions.

 4. Embrace Radical Candor